Mrs Charmaine Bonus

 RN, BN UWS DipNursing MN UTS

-Charmaine is a registered nurse, whose post-registration experience has been primarily in critical care, working in the post-anaesthetic recovery unit.
+Charmaine Bonus is a registered nurse with post-registration experience primarily in critical care, working in the post-anaesthetic recovery unit.
 Her nursing experience spans across the areas of neurosurgery, urology, paediatrics, cardiovascular, general surgical/medical, gynaecology, orthopaedics, CCL, ICU/HDU, maternity, and operating theatres.
-In her work, she has been part of the work health and safety committee, initiating and conducting workplace quality improvement projects.
+In her work, Charmaine has been part of the work health and safety committee, initiating and conducting workplace quality improvement projects.

-She completed her Bachelor of Nursing degree at the University of Western Sydney with the assistance of the UWS Smart Start Scholarship.
-Charmaine then went on to complete her postgraduate studies through the University of Technology Sydney, completing a postgraduate diploma of nursing, with a sub-major in recovery and anaesthetics.
-Most recently in early 2012, she graduated with a master's degree in nursing, majoring in clinical education.
+Charmaine completed her Bachelor of Nursing degree at the University of Western Sydney with the assistance of the UWS Smart Start Scholarship.
+She then went on to complete her postgraduate studies through the University of Technology Sydney, completing a postgraduate diploma of nursing, with a sub-major in recovery and anaesthetics.
+In early 2012, she graduated with a master's degree in nursing, majoring in clinical education.
 In order to gain the experience that coupled with her master's degree major, Charmaine has worked as a clinical facilitator for UWS, as well as for UTS, providing guidance in the application of clinical skills in accordance with university and facility protocols.

 - Creative teaching strategies in nursing education